 Demonstrated proficiency in a modern foreign language to pass a required oral examination.
-Please use the Master's in Global Human Development supplemental data sheet (see below) to self-report foreign language skills.
+Applicants will be able to self-report foreign language skills in the online application.

 The Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam is required of all applicants who do not have an undergraduate or graduate degree from a college or university where English is the primary language of instruction.
 No other exam or certificate may be substituted for the TOEFL or IELTS.
 Both the TOEFL and the IELTS exams are given regularly throughout the world.

 - The minimum TOEFL score for admissions consideration is 600 (paper test) or 100 (iBT test).
 For additional information about the TOEFL click here.